SynTexDZN/homebridge-syntex-webhooks/README.md

 # Homebridge SynTex Webhooks
 A plugin to control and to create HTTP devices.
+It stores accessory data you can request to display the content on your Website / App.

 # Installation